Matt529/FRS/README.md

 3. [`sass`](http://sass-lang.com/) : `gem install sass`
 4. [`typescript`](https://www.typescriptlang.org/) : `npm install -g typescript`

 After installing all the above dependencies you may proceed to execute the following commands to install python, javascript and css dependencies:

 `pip install -r requirements.txt`
 `npm install`
 `bower install`

 Anytime `requirements.txt` is updated you will need to run the `pip` command above if your IDE does not notify you of these changes.
 Anytime `package.json` is updated you will need to run the `npm install` again.
 Anytime `bower.json` is updated you will need to run `bower install` again.

-When adding `npm` dependencies, run your command as follows:
+***When adding `npm` dependencies,*** run your command as follows (one or the other, not both):

 `npm install <dependency_name> --save`

-or

 `npm install <dependency_name> --save-dev`

-for developer-only Dependencies (e.g. build tools like `gulp`).

-When adding `bower` dependencies, run your command as follows:
+***When adding `bower` dependencies*,** run your command as follows (one or the other, not both):

 `bower install <dependency_name> --save`

-or

 `bower install <dependency_name> --save-dev`

-for developer-only Dependencies (e.g. build tools like `gulp`).

-When adding `pip` dependencies, run `pip freeze > requirements.txt` afterwards so that these dependencies can be consistent between developers.
+***When adding `pip` dependencies,*** run `pip freeze > requirements.txt` afterwards so that these dependencies can be consistent between developers.

 ##### Reference in this project: